inouire/java-basics/README.md

 The SimpleLog class allows you to initiate a log4j logger without any configuration file.
 Several modes are available:
-- consoleConfig has only a console appender
+- consoleConfig which has only a console appender
 - devConfig with both a console and a file appender to application.log
-- prodConfig has only a file appender to a custom file name
+- prodConfig which has only a file appender to a custom file name

 ```java
 SimpleLog.initConsoleConfig();